plafer/plafer.github.io/_posts/2019-04-11-math-notation-from-programmer-perspective.md

 #### Step 1

-We look at the first addition operator between the parentheses.
+We look at the first addition symbol between the parentheses.
 It sums $$a$$ and $$b$$, which are declared to be field elements.
 This $$+$$ is thus a field addition operator.